Establishing an online presence in 6 easy steps

 This was a valuable experience that allowed me to meet new people, save money on rent, and relax my wanderlust after exploring South America for over a year.
 Long story short, I bought a one-way ticket to Panama City in January 2018 and traveled all the way down to Patagonia in Southern Chile and Argentina.

 It was the most incredible adventure of my life and I have very few regrets!
 I'm still in the process of writing my full-length travel memoir.
-In the meantime, you can read my free eBook turned blog post entitled how to travel the world on a shoestring budget.
+In the meantime, you can read my free eBook turned blog post entitled how to travel the world on a shoestring budget or go to my website.

 Thanks for taking the time to read this article.
 If your dreams don't scare you, they aren't big enough.
 Go forth and conquer!